mweststrate/mxgit/README.md

 * git clone this repository
 * run `npm install` to download the dependencies
 * run `npm link` to put the current checkout of this tool on your path

+# Version history

+## 0.0.3

+* Fixed support of .mpr file names with spaces in it.
+* The .mpr file is no longer required to be in the root of the repository.

+## 0.0.2

+* Initial release